openvinotoolkit/open_model_zoo/demos/text_to_speech_demo/python/README.md

 Running the application with the empty list of options yields the usage message and an error message.

-## Example for running with arguments
+## Example for Running with Arguments

 ### ForwardTacotron with WaveRNN